fontforge/designwithfontforge.com/en-US/What_Is_a_Font.md

 <img src="images/Ascender%20height.png" alt="">

-In example above, the x-heights have been matched in order to illustrate the relative difference in ascender heights.
+In the example above, the x-heights have been matched in order to illustrate the relative difference in ascender heights.

 Ascenders usually exceed the cap-height by at least a little, especially in text designs.
 In some cases, however, they can match or even be lower than the cap-height.
 Longer ascenders can add elegance to the look of a typeface.
 They often go with smaller x-height.